ccao-data/data-architecture/dbt/models/overview.md

 of the County's property tax system-of-record, iasWorld.
 The Data Department collects, cleans, and appends additional data to this core to support residential modeling.
-It also aggregates and exports data to support valuation reporting via Tableau and the Assessor's website.
+It also aggregates and exports data to support valuation reporting via Tableau and the Assessor's site.
 The following diagram summarizes the Data Department's current infrastructure and data flows.

 #### Data Flow Diagram